-- 5. The NGAUS GCC will ensure that the invitations to this event are either sent to the individuals thirty days before the event, included in the individuals' conference registration packets, or placed in the states' mailbox located in the Host State Administrative area.
+- 5. The NGAUS NGEF & Industry Relations Directors will ensure that the invitations to this event are either sent to the individuals thirty days before the event, included in the individuals' conference registration packets, or placed in the states' mailbox located in the Host State Administrative area.

 - 6. It is the responsibility of NGAUS to make the catering arrangements and to pay for the event.

 - 7. NGAUS staff and badge checkers shall be available to identify invited guests invitations will be collected at the door and help direct them to the States Dinner at the end of the reception.

-- 8. The NGAUS Director of Industry Relations & Development shall be responsible for providing invitations to attendees for the Chairman's head table reception.
+- 8. The NGAUS NGEF Director and Director of Industry Relations shall be responsible for providing invitations to attendees for the Chairman's head table reception.

 - 9. Those invited include, but are not limited to, the following:

 - NGAUS Board of Directors

 - NGAUS President

 - NGAUS Task Force Chairs

-- NGAUS GCC
+- NGAUS VP, GC/GCC

 - NGAUS Distinguished Guests

 - Speakers

 - Non-speaking Distinguished Guest

 - Legion De Lafayette

 - Adjutants General

 - Presidents of States' Associations

 - Executive Directors/Secretaries

 - Host State's Committee Chairpersons

 - Host State TAG designated Distinguished Guests

 - NGAUS Staff

 - Future Host State Chairpersons

 - State Sponsors

-- 10. At a designated time during the reception, usually about 30 minutes prior to the dinner starting, the Director of Industry and Business Development will make announcements asking those being seated at the head table to
+- 10. At a designated time during the reception, usually about 30 minutes prior to the dinner starting, the Directors of NGEF & Industry Relations will make announcements asking those being seated at the head table to

-begin gathering in a designated area.
-These announcements must be done numerous times.
+- begin gathering in a designated area.
+These announcements must be done numerous times. - 11.
+The NGEF Director will ensure that all those seated at the head table are gathered and in correct order according to the seating arrangements.

-- 11. The Director of Industry and Business Development will ensure that all those seated at the head table are gathered and in correct order according to the seating arrangements.
-Once the head table personnel are gathered, the Director of Industry and Business Development or their designated representative will begin moving them to the head table on a predetermined route. - 12.
+Once the head table personnel are gathered, the NGEF Director or their designated representative will begin moving them to the head table on a predetermined route. - 12.
 Host State Facilities Chairperson will ensure that public address equipment is available at the head table reception and that it functions properly. - 13.
 The Host State may want to consider some light entertainment during this reception.